robbwdoering/bellum.ai/docs/meaning_objects.md

 ## Weaknesses
-- Doesn't handle rules that are "trinary" - that is, involve three units.
+- Rules that are "trinary" - that is, involve three units.
 Exampe is Ork's "biker_doks_tools"
-- Doesn't handle OR rules, like Defensible Cover
+- OR rules, like Defensible Cover
-- Doesn't handle actions, which is any rule along the lines of "At the end of your X phase, this model can Y".
+- Actions, which is any rule along the lines of "At the end of your X phase, this model can Y".
 Right now it just alerts the user on the phase when possible, but does not provide any detail on the action; users are expected to consult the text.
-- Doesn't handle rules that are highly model specific.
-Many rules are technically model specific, like most Auras, but are treated as unit specific.
+- Rules that are highly model specific
+- Most psychic rules, even stuff like "add one Deny The Witch cast"
+- Finnicky range stuff that dictates where to measure from when firing, like "hover_tank".
+- Stratagems, except for those used before the battle to improve units
+- Abilities that modify aura radii, like Custodes' "void_of_the_emperor".
+- Abilities that have arbitrary stuff happening on an event, like "double dmg dice when roll a wound of 6".
+See Custodes' slayer_of_the_unclean
+- Rules that involve any sort of calculations / multiplication of two inputs, like "increase attacks by 2 for every wound lost".
+- Rules that set the weapontype of a weapon to some arbitrary value